-Minnie Lake (Figure 1) is a tiny lake located west of Bonnyville, in the Lakeland region of Alberta.
-The lake is 2 km long and 0.6 km wide, with a surface area of $0.84 \text{ km}^2$ .
+Minnie Lake (Figure 1) is a small lake located west of Bonnyville, in the Lakeland region of Alberta.
+The lake is 2 km long and 0.6 km wide, with a surface area of 0.84 km2.
 Mean depth was 8.3 m and the deepest basin of the lake was 23.8 m (Figure 2) when the lake surface was at 553.75 m elevation, although water levels have dropped by 2.35 m since those measurements were taken (Figure 3) and therefore maximum depth is currently 21.45 m.

-The shoreline of the lake hosts two campsites (including Minnie Lake Provincial Recreation Area), private cabins recreational properties, and agricultural land, and boreal forest.
+The shoreline of the lake hosts two campsites (including Minnie Lake Provincial Recreation Area), private cabins and recreational properties, agricultural land, and boreal forest.